Archeologists discover intact ceremonial chariot in ruins near Pompeii

-Officials at the Pompeii archaeological site in Italy announced on Saturday the discovery of an intact ceremonial chariot, one of several important discoveries made in the same area outside the park near Naples following an investigation into an illegal dig.
+Officials at the Pompeii archaeological site in Italy have announced the discovery of an intact ceremonial chariot.
+It is one of several important discoveries made in the same area outside the park near Naples.

+Archaeologists believe the cart was used for festivities and parades, and perhaps to carry brides to their new homes.

 The chariot, with its iron elements, bronze decorations and mineralised wooden remains, was found in the ruins of a settlement beyond the walls of the ancient city, parked in the portico of a stable where the remains of three horses were previously discovered.